Layer 2

 EIP-4844: Proto-Danksharding

-March 2024 Ethereum upgrade that added "blob" data storage—temporary data that's cheaper than permanent calldata.
-Reduced L2 costs by ~10x.
+The March 2024 Ethereum upgrade added "blob" data storage, temporary data that is cheaper than permanent calldata.
+This reduced L2 costs significantly.

 Bridging: Moving Assets Between Layers